War in Ukraine scrambles the Fed's options - KESQ

 Breaking it down: Powell’s testimony will be an important opportunity to provide investors with some clarity after the turbulence of the past week.

 Attention will be not just on the outlook for interest rates, but also on the future of the Fed’s huge bond-buying program, another lever it’s used to bolster the economy.
-The Fed had been set to wrap up purchases of tens of billions of dollars in securities early this month.
+The Fed is set to wrap up purchases of tens of billions of dollars in securities early this month.

 Yet the war in Ukraine has put the central bank in a difficult position.
 Prices for energy and other commodities like wheat, a key export from Russia and Ukraine, are soaring.
 That could weigh on global economic growth if it causes consumers to pull back spending.